Swiss chard food is the veggie that made Pop Eye famous, and with good reason. It's one of the organic greens that pulls a lot of punch.

 There's a temptation to pull the plants, but our experience is to prune them back, and next season most of them will spring up again.

 Healthy choice foods are what give you an even chance of reaching eighty with all your marbles intact and taking a minimum or not medication.

-It means a turn to slow food, made fast and eschewing what supermarkets are tempting you to buy.
+It means turning to slow food, made fast, and eschewing what the supermarkets are tempting you to buy.
 Stick with your local greengrocer, butcher and fishmonger.

 Healthy choice foods also means aiming for 8 to 10 coloured foods every day; that will lower the all cause of death by a massive 35 percent.

 Swiss chard food was good for Popeye; it's good for you too.

 Give some thought to the ten commandments of food security periodically as you munch your way through this magnificent Swiss chard food.